-This coffee drink is not like the rest and I am are here to fill you in on all you need to know about this unique and exciting drink that is growing in popularity.
+This drink is not typical coffee type beverage and I am are here to fill you in on all you need to know about this unique and exciting drink that is growing in popularity.

 The word cascara is Spanish and translates as ‘shell’ or ‘husk’.
 You would be forgiven for not being aware of cascara coffee as although it is popular in many South American countries, it is still a relatively new drink in other parts of the world.